PM Lee calls for US to deepen economic ties in Asia-Pacific

 PM Lee and House Speaker Nancy Pelosi both spoke of the mutually beneficial relationship between Singapore and the US, in brief remarks to reporters before his meeting with congressional leaders in the US Capitol.

-He cited as an example how Congress's National Defence Authorisation Act names Singapore as a Major Security Cooperation Partner of the US, the only country to have that designation.
+He cited as an example how Congress' National Defence Authorisation Act names Singapore as a Major Security Cooperation Partner of the US, the only country to have that designation.

+"Prime Minister Lee welcomed the bipartisan support for a strong US presence and sustained economic engagement of the region," she said, adding that he and Congress members also exchanged views on international and regional developments, including the ongoing crisis in Ukraine.

+"Both sides agreed on the im-portance of a stable, rules-based international order," she said in a statement.

-The prime minister met Federal Reserve chairman Jerome Powell and National Security Advisor Jake Sullivan separately on Wednesday.
+The Prime Minister also met Federal Reserve chairman Jerome Powell and National Security Adviser Jake Sullivan separately on Wednesday.

-“PM Lee welcomed the US commitment to strengthen its engagement of the region and Asean (Association of Southeast Asian Nations), including through the Indo-Pacific Economic Framework,” she said.
+"PM Lee welcomed the US commitment to strengthen its engagement of the region and Asean, including through the Indo-Pacific Economic Framework," she said.

 PM Lee looked forward to the upcoming Asean-US Summit to be hosted by President Joe Biden in Washington, she added.